santoshsmalagi/Developer-Essentials/Living-Documentation.md

 ***As a professional, you should know enough of the generic, industry standard knowledge to be able to focus on growing the knowledge that’s specific to your particular ambitions.***

 ### Learning Generic Knowledge
 You also learn generic knowledge by doing your job, as well as by reading books and attending trainings and conferences.
 This only takes a few hours, and you know beforehand what you’re going to learn, how long it will take, and how much it will cost.
 It’s as easy to learn generic knowledge as it is to go to the store to buy food.
 Generic knowledge is a solved problem.
 This knowledge is ready-made, ready to be reused by everyone.
-When you use it, you just have to link to an authoritative source, and you’re done documenting.
-This is as simple as noting an Internet link or a bibliographic reference.
+When you use it, you just have to link to an authoritative source, this is as simple as noting an internet link or a bibliographic reference.

 ### Learning Specific Knowledge
 Knowledge specific to your software or business product, is gained by learning from tool documentation, interacting with experienced collegues, internal training material, and finally using or experimenting with it.